Gray-Stone/robot-push-btm/switch-flipper/Trossen-arm-notes.md

 wx200 doesn't have

-When doing a move through set_ee_pose_matrix to flip the switch, the robot can't provide enough torque.
+When doing a move through set_ee_pose_matrix to flip the switch, the robot can't provide enough torque. **This is solved later by setting motor PID gain, and directly commanding joint values**

 Force required to flip a switch might be defined by some standard, so we could math it out.